lumilio/Jungle-didakoo.com-README.md/README.md

 ## Db relase

 ## Free to play time
-Every day at 20:00 pm New York time zone the game siwtch in free to play mode, you can play without Jungle pass or as guest mode.
-Check the table for free to play hour in your country.
+Every day at 20:00 pm in New York time zone Jungle pass is not required to play , even guest mode is able to play all game modes.
+Check the table to find your country free to play hour :

 <sub>